It happened when I visited The Gambia and it happened once again when I went to Ronda, Spain.

 - Meanwhile, bullfighting in Spain is thought to generate over €1 billion in revenue each year.

 - The most common defence of bullfighting, horrifyingly, is…culture.
-Yet, in a 2007 Gallup poll, 72% of Spaniards expressed no interest in bullfighting
+Yet, in a recent poll, only a small percentage of Spaniards supported bullfighting

 - Spain is not the only culprit – Portugal and France are also guilty in Europe while several places in Latin America also allow fights to go on – unsurprisingly, these are countries that were colonised by Spain.